Blohm & Voss BV 238: History

-Although extensive defensive armament was planned the first prototype, the BV 238 V1, had none.
-Bearing the Stammkennzeichen alphabetic radio code of RO + EZ, it began flight trials in April 1944.
-It was strafed and partially sunk while moored on Lake Schaal, some miles to the east of Hamburg.
-One wing remained above water and it was salvaged, but by this time the war had ended and the Allies refused to let it be restored so it was taken out to deeper water and sunk.
+By the end of March 1945, after completed only four test flights, BV 238 V1 was declared to be fit for service.
+After only two months of flights, this aircraft was strafed and partially sunk while moored on Lake Schaal, several miles to the east of Hamburg.
+One wing remained above water, which was later salvaged.
+Following the end of the conflict, the Allies refused to let the flying boat be restored so it was taken out to deeper water and sunk.
+Two additional flying boats were mid-construction, but these were also never completed.